All Them Witches: ATW and departure of Van Cleave (2018)

+Return of Van Cleave, Baker's Dozen (2021–2022)

 In April 2021, the band announced via Facebook and Twitter that Van Cleave had rejoined the band as its keyboard player.
 Their first new release following Van Cleave's return was a cover of "Black Snake" by John Lee Hooker in January 2022.
 When announcing this new track, the band confirmed that it would be the first of a "Baker's Dozen" of tracks, which would be released on a monthly basis throughout 2022, along with one extra, for a total of 13.
 In March 2022, the band released digital audio and CD versions of their Live on the Internet livestream show, which had originally been broadcast in 2020 and made available on vinyl for Record Store Day in 2021.

 Departure of Robby Staebler (2024)

-In April 2024, drummer and founding member Robby Staebler announced his departure from the group to focus on other projects.
+In April 2024, drummer and founding member Robby Staebler announced his departure from the group to focus on other projects.Band friend Christian Powers quickly filled in for the upcoming tour, later becoming the new drummer.

+House of Mirrors (2026)

+In July 2025, the House of Mirrors tour began, with the band debuting most of the album.
+The tour extended into 2026.
+On March 13, 2026, House of Mirrors was announced to be the next studio album of the band, releasing on May 29th.
+This is the first studio effort with Christian Powers on drums.